finarioapp/api/documentation/resources/PurchaseOrders.md

 _status_: `422`, _body_: `{"errors":{"date":["can't be blank"],"amount":["can't be blank"],"po_number":["can't be blank"],"po_line":["can't be blank"]}}`

 #### - Purchase Order not found
 This update endpoint works as an "upsert".
 If you use a Purchase Order ID that doesn't exist, a new Purchase Order will be created for the given investment.
 A new ID will be created; the one used in the endpoint's URL will be disregarded.
+Please pass in a `reference` if you'd like to assign a unique external reference ID to the Purchase Order.